 David had been to San Juan when he was in the navy.
 He teased me about taking me to his old sailor bar haunts.
 But he kept his list of “things to see” to himself.
 So I was not really sure what he had planned for the day.
 It turned out that his long list was coffee shops.
-But we lucked out on our first stop at the place recommended by the port expert from Puerto Rico we talked to on board.
+But we lucked out on our first stop.
+This was the place recommended by the port expert from Puerto Rico we talked to on board.

 A short walk from the pier we found the free trolley stop.
 We hopped on for a trip around the old town.
 Our destination for the day was Castillo San Cristobal and Castillo San Felipe del Morro.
 We were so glad we got off a stop early and found the awesome cemetery just below the fort.
-It offered an amazing display of statuary on the grave sites – sorta like an art gallery for the dead!
+It offered an amazing display of statuary on the grave sites.
+It was sorta like an art gallery for the dead!

-We had been in Nassau for all of February.
-So we would not be doing an excursion with the ship on this short port stop.
+We were in Nassau for all of February.
+So we did not do an excursion with the ship on this short port stop.
 Nassau is a busy cruise ship port and when we arrived the docks were already packed with ships.

-Our friend picked us up from the cruise terminal and whisked us to tea at the Ocean Club.
-We had been to the Ocean Club on previous visits but this was the first time we had tried tea.
+Our friend picked us up from the cruise terminal and whisked us to Afternoon Tea at the Ocean Club.
+We had been to the Ocean Club on previous visits but this was the first time we tried Afternoon Tea.

-The tea service was not as extensive as we had been enjoying onboard the cruise ship.
+The Afternoon Tea service was not as extensive as we had enjoyed onboard the cruise ship.
 But the butter scones may have been the best that I have ever tried.
-Our friend Derrick was welcomed as a regular as staff passed through the lounge where tea was served.
+Our friend Derrick was welcomed as a regular as staff passed through the lounge where Afternoon Tea was served.
 We spent some time walking around the grounds and the beach.
 We were amazed to find this spot quiet and serene.
-This stretch of Paradise Island was only just minutes from the massive Atlantis resort.
+You would never know that his stretch of Paradise Island was only just minutes from the massive Atlantis resort.

 It was time to finally pack for home.
-We would not be extending our cruise another time.
+We did not extend our cruise again.
 The ship headed back through the Panama Canal to re-position for Alaska cruises for the summer.
 We toyed with the thought of picking the ship back up in Vancouver to head to Alaska.
 But we left the ship without booking any future cruises.

 A Great Tour of the Eastern Caribbean Islands

-But we were already planning for our quick trip to the Nova Scotia in a few weeks.
+But already had plans for our quick trip to the Nova Scotia in a few weeks.
 We were just not sure how much extra travel we would do enroute.
 We also had to start planning for our fall in Europe.

 Did you enjoy the eastern Caribbean islands?
 Have you ever done back to back cruises?
 What did we miss on this extensive 26 day cruise of the Caribbean?